Probate Q&A Series

 • Know Your Rights: As a tenant in common, you can use, encumber, or seek partition of your share.

-• Document Everything: Payments toward the property may be reimbursable in court.
+• Document Everything: Payments toward the property may be addressed through credits or adjustments in the proceeding.

 • Explore Alternatives: A voluntary sale or buyout can save time and reduce legal fees.